junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Well, *Hell* sends regards."
 Elkins' steps thud right in front of the table.
 Dean risks a glimpse, catching sight of black eyes.

 "Freaking demon!"
-He growls, at the same time of ducking into a gap between the stools, exactly when the table he was hiding behind gets shot a gun hole around the place where his heart would have been.
+He growls, at the same time ducking into a gap between the stools, exactly when the table he was hiding behind gets shot a bullet hole around the place where his heart would have been.

-A second gunshot fires from behind him.
+A second gunshot is fired from behind him.
 Dammit, *demons*, plural.
 A whackload of them, it seems.

 He hears giggling from the same direction where the gunshot comes, the place where the saloon ladies usually gather.
 If they are all possessed, he counts four already.